k-bosko/k-bosko.github.io/_posts/2020-03-23-Modeling-Coronavirus-in-Silicon-Valley.md

 - if cases double faster - each 6 days
 - if cases double slower - each 8 days

-Here're my results:
+Here are my results:

 {% include figure image_path="/assets/images/posts/coronavirus-in-Silicon-Valley.png" alt="Model of Coronavirus in Silicon Valley" %}

-Naturally, the numbers above will be different in reality.
-Still, they give us a feel of how things might go.
+In reality, the numbers above will be different.
+Still, they give us a feeling of how things might go.
 If nothing changes, we might expect that situation will be pretty bad around May in Silicon Valley.

 However, as with any exponential growth, even change of one day in spreading speed makes a big difference.
-So practicing social distance might help!
+So practicing social distance should help.

 Stay healthy!